2022 - 2023 Renovations

-By much of today's golf course standards, Springhaven would stand on the shorter side measuring just over 6,500 yards and a par of 70.
+By much of today's golf course standards, Springhaven would stand on the shorter side measuring just over 6,600 yards at a par of 70.
 The course however, is well protected from being a bomber's paradise with small and fast greens complexes and tight tree-lined fairways that put a premium on short game skills and accuracy off the tee.
 You will also find a lot of variety around Springhaven with five par 3's and three par 5's.
-You will find the current routing below:

 Original Design (original location 1896):